 Light Sources and Lasers

-The microscope software, mesoSPIM-control, is written in Python and allows users to specify sequences of z-stacks using a table-based acquisition manager.
+The microscope software, mesoSPIM-control, is developed by us.
+It is open-source and written in Python.
+It allows users to specify sequences of z-stacks using a table-based acquisition manager.
 The software can also be used to acquire large-scale tiling acquisitions.

 Make sure to acknowledge the Center for Microscopy in your publication to support us.